yikezhuixun/pythonOpencv/README.md

 # pythonOpencv
-use Python  and Opencv  to recongnize the picture
+use Python  and Opencv  to recongnize the pictures